lorenzleutgeb/coquille/README.md

 first time, and after each upgrade of the plugin, you will need to run the `:UpdateRemotePlugins` command for coquille to be fully operational.

+Coquille currently supports coq version >=8.6.
+To check what version of coq will be run with coquille, you can run `:call CoqVersion()`.
+The version is checked at startup and coquille will refuse to run if you do not have the required version.

 To launch Coquille on your Coq file, run `:call CoqLaunch()` which will make the functions :